Gilbert Burns (farmer): Life and character

 Gilbert's comments on farming to James Currie were "I can say, from my own experience, that there is no sort of farm labour inconsistent with the most refined and pleasurable state of the mind that I am acquainted with, thrashing alone excepted.
 That, indeed, I have always considered as insupportable drudgery; and think the ingenious mechanic who invented the thrashing machine, ought to have a statue among the benefactors of his country, and should be placed in the niche next to the person who introduced the culture of potatoes into this island".

 His father had a profound influence as illustrated by a statement made by him "... that nothing was more unworthy the character of a man, than that his happiness should in the least depend on what he should eat or drink.
-So early did he impress my mind with this, that although I was as fond of sweetmeats as children generally are, yet I seldom laid out any of the halfpence which relations or neighbours gave me, at fairs, in the purchase of them; and if I did, every mouthful I swallowed was accompanied with shame and remorse; and to this hour I never indulge in the use of any delicacy, but I feel a considerable degree of self-reproach and alarm for the degradation of the human character.
+So early did he impress my mind with this, that although I was as fond of sweetmeats as children generally are, yet I seldom laid out any of the halfpence which relations or neighbours gave me, at fairs, in the purchase of them; and if I did, every mouthful I swallowed was accompanied with shame and remorse; and to this hour I never indulge in the use of any delicacy, but I feel a considerable degree of self-reproach and alarm for the degradation of the human character."

 In 1780 Gilbert was a founder member of the Tarbolton Bachelors' Club.

 The Irvine Burns Club was presented in 1984 with a letter written by Gilbert that gives an insight into his job and personality.
-The letter was to Dr Coventry from Gilbert Burns of Grants Braes by Haddington, 15 March 1816:Dear Sir, I am directed by Lady Blantyre to trouble you again to look for the measurement of Eaglescairnie Mains and send it to me for her Ladyship says you are apt to forget.
+The letter was to Dr Coventry from Gilbert Burns of Grants Braes by Haddington, 15 March 1816:

+"Dear Sir, I am directed by Lady Blantyre to trouble you again to look for the measurement of Eaglescairnie Mains and send it to me for her Ladyship says you are apt to forget.
 Obviously the expense of a new measurement will be inserted subservient to the process at present depending before the other if respecting the fallow of that farm if we cannot soon produce the one made by Dickenson.
-Apropos will you be so good as misses no opportunity of getting legal information how for a landlord obliged to remove from the tenants inability to fulfill his engagements is liable to pay for labour done or seed sown on the farm at the time the removal takes place.Gilbert has been described as being methodical, somewhat timid, and determined not to offend the gentry, and in addition he is regarded by others as lacking his brother's flair, wit and genius.
-Dr John McKenzie wrote that Gilbert was very capable and knowledgeable, taking after his father in manner and appearance.
+Apropos will you be so good as misses no opportunity of getting legal information how for a landlord obliged to remove from the tenants inability to fulfill his engagements is liable to pay for labour done or seed sown on the farm at the time the removal takes place."

+Gilbert has been described as being "methodical, somewhat timid, and determined not to offend the gentry", and in addition he is regarded by others as lacking his brother's flair, wit and genius.
+Dr John McKenzie wrote that Gilbert was very capable and knowledgeable, taking after his father in "manner and appearance".

+Gilbert is said to have courted Jean Ronalds of the Bennals Farm near Mossblown.